Wasiu-lab/Cloud-Engineering/AWS Load Balancer and Auto Scaling Group Project using AWS CLI/Readme.md

 ### Step 6: Test the Load Balancer
 - Copy the ALB DNS name and open it in a web browser.
 You should see the message: "Welcome to My Load Balanced App".
+  Use the code to get the DNS name ```aws elbv2 describe-load-balancers --query "LoadBalancers[*].[LoadBalancerName, DNSName]" --output table```
-- Terminate one instance to observe the ASG automatically replacing it.
+- Terminate one instance to observe the ASG automatically replacing it, This can be done by runnign the `instance_count.sh` script.
+It will count the instance running then terminate one and after ASG create another, It will give the current coount.

+### Step 7: Terminate the services created
+- Run the script `src/delete.sh` to terminate the entire service created and confirm on the AWS console if all the services have being terminated

 ## Key Learnings from This Project
 - Achieved high availability using Load Balancer and Auto Scaling Group.